dynamsoft-docs/document-normalizer-docs/programming/ios/api-reference/camera-enhancer/camera-enhancer-v3.0.0.md

 **Parameters**

-`cameraID`: A `String` value that listed in the `cameraIDList` returned by `getAllCameras`.
+`cameraID` A `String` value that listed in the `cameraIDList` returned by `getAllCameras`.
 The method will have no effects if the input value does not exist in the `cameraIDList`.

 **Code Snippet**